shmibs/dotfiles/README.md

 ###MATE

-i'm using mate as a backend to handle dconf garbage / themes / etc.
+i'm using mate as a backend to handle dconf garbage / themes / etc for the few things that expect them.

 ###herbstluftwm